-No cash prizes,no host hotel or pre-race dinner just an accurate course, beautiful scenery, your finish time and place, music, fun, refreshments (bananas, cookies, doughnuts, Gatorade), finisher's medal, a long sleeve Technical Running Shirt, a digital race photo - all for $45.
+No cash prizes,no host hotel or pre-race dinner just an accurate course, beautiful scenery, your finish time and place, music, fun, refreshments (bananas, cookies, doughnuts, Gatorade), finisher's medal, a long sleeve Technical Running Shirt, a digital race photo - all for $45 (early entry rate)

 The race will not be cancelled because of the weather so come prepared.
-Proceeds from this race support seven local high school track teams and the Colorado State University-Pueblo Foundation.
+Proceeds from this race support local high school track teams.

 Like our Rock Canyon Half Facebook page for the latest for updates!

 Traffic through City Park is one-way so wind around the zoo to the east side of the park near the fountain and round about.
 Packet pickup is inside the pavilion (the big building just northwest of the round about/east entrance and fountain) from 7:00 to 8:30.
 The race begins and ends near the pavilion.
 Parking is available on the streets within the park, so park wherever you can but watch for "No Parking" signs as some 2011 participants did get ticketed.
 Please consider carpooling as parking is somewhat limited close to the race.